ladataweb/SimplePBI/README.md

 # SimplePBI

-This is a simple library that makes it easy to use the Power Bi Admin API.
-One day SimplePBI will contain all the categories in the Power Bi Rest API (Admin, datasets, reports, etc).
+This is a simple library that makes it easy to use the Power Bi REST API.
+One day SimplePBI will contain all the categories in the API (Admin, datasets, reports, etc).
+Feel free to check the doc to get a deeper understanding of a specific request: https://docs.microsoft.com/en-us/rest/api/power-bi/
-Each category is an Object.
+<br>Each category is an Object.
 This means we need to initialize an object to start using its methods.
 In order to create them we need the Bearer token that can be obtain from a Token Object.
 Let's see how we can create an Admin Object to try the requests in that category.

 ```python